Microbial biodegradation: Analysis of waste biotreatment

 Sustainable development requires the promotion of environmental management and a constant search for new technologies to treat vast quantities of wastes generated by increasing anthropogenic activities.
 Biotreatment, the processing of wastes using living organisms, is an environmentally friendly, relatively simple and cost-effective alternative to physico-chemical clean-up options.
 Confined environments, such as bioreactors, have been engineered to overcome the physical, chemical and biological limiting factors of biotreatment processes in highly controlled systems.
 The great versatility in the design of confined environments allows the treatment of a wide range of wastes under optimized conditions.
 To perform a correct assessment, it is necessary to consider various microorganisms having a variety of genomes and expressed transcripts and proteins.
 A great number of analyses are often required.
 Using traditional genomic techniques, such assessments are limited and time-consuming.
 However, several high-throughput techniques originally developed for medical studies can be applied to assess biotreatment in confined environments.

 Metabolic engineering and biocatalytic applications

 The study of the fate of persistent organic chemicals in the environment has revealed a large reservoir of enzymatic reactions with a large potential in preparative organic synthesis, which has already been exploited for a number of oxygenases on pilot and even on industrial scale.
 Novel catalysts can be obtained from metagenomic libraries and DNA sequence based approaches.
-Our increasing capabilities in adapting the catalysts to specific reactions and process requirements by rational and random mutagenesis broadens the scope for application in the fine chemical industry, but also in the field of biodegradation.
+Increasing capabilities in adapting the catalysts to specific reactions and process requirements by rational and random mutagenesis broadens the scope for application in the fine chemical industry, but also in the field of biodegradation.
 In many cases, these catalysts need to be exploited in whole cell bioconversions or in fermentations, calling for system-wide approaches to understanding strain physiology and metabolism and rational approaches to the engineering of whole cells as they are increasingly put forward in the area of systems biotechnology and synthetic biology.